The 2022 F4R™ Facilitator Training and Research Conference will take place July 25-29 in Flagstaff, Arizona.

 Cost: $625 per person.
 This cost covers training manuals, lunch, coffee, and supplementary materials.
 Professional Development certificate provided once course assessment is complete.

-To learn more or reserve your spot, contact Sean Ryan, Research Associate at the Center for Science Teaching and Learning, at firstname.lastname@example.org
+To learn more see F4R information below, or to reserve your spot, contact Sean Ryan, F4R Program Director at the Center for Science Teaching and Learning, at email@example.com

 F4R™ is a participatory process building community resilience through mapping, understanding, and discussing food, energy, and water systems and supply chains.
 F4R™ drives community engagement through data collection, visualization, and dialogue.
 Join F4R™ as a Beta testing site to build the capacity for resilience in your community.

-Emergency Management Practitioners: F4R™ is aligned with the FEMA Supply Chain Resilience guide and 5-year planning process to improve situational awareness of supply chains that support community lifelines.
+Emergency Management and Homeland Security Practitioners: F4R™ is aligned with the FEMA Supply Chain Resilience guide and 5-year planning process to improve situational awareness of supply chains that support community lifelines.
 F4R™ can be used to improve connections with key stakeholders, and inform planning decisions.

 Non-profit Organizations and Businesses: F4R™ works with leaders from critical organizations like regional food banks and local food, energy, and water providers to leverage and visualize data to improve needs assessments, inform funders and stakeholders, demonstrate the value that an organization brings to the community, and aids in business continuity and supply chain resilience planning.